Scrubs (TV series): Theme song

 The theme song of the series, performed by Lazlo Bane, is titled "Superman", and can be found on the album All the Time in the World, as well as on the first Scrubs soundtrack.
 Lawrence credits Braff for finding and suggesting "Superman" as the theme song, with the specific lyric "I'm no Superman" serving as an allusion to the fallibility of the lead characters.

 The Scrubs main title is performed at a faster tempo than the original recording of the song.
 The original, slower recording was used briefly at the beginning of season two, played during an extended version of the title sequence, as well as the opening for "My Urologist", and a special edit of the title sequence for resulting in roughly 1–2 seconds of music, followed by the line "I'm no Superman", accompanied by a quick flash of credits.
 The original introduction from season one was used through most of season three and then used for seasons four through eight.
-Beginning with season nine, a new version of "Superman" is used which is performed by WAZ.
+In the ninth and final season, a new version of "Superman" is used, performed by WAZ.

 Soundtracks

 Three official soundtracks have been released.
-The first soundtrack, Music From Scrubs, was released on CD on September 24, 2002.
+The first soundtrack, Music from Scrubs, was released on CD on September 24, 2002.
 The second soundtrack, Scrubs Original Soundtrack Vol. 2, was released exclusively on iTunes on May 9, 2006.
 The third soundtrack, "My Musical" Soundtrack, featured the music composed and performed in musical episode "My Musical"; it was released on Amazon.com and iTunes on August 7, 2007.